COSC3020/divide-and-conquer-sum-Boomboomyoyo/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.

+When analyzing the Divide and Conquer Sum algorithm, I started by breaking down the algorithm into steps (as I referenced the lefcture example with Mergesort)

+1. If array has, 0, or 1 elements, we can process the array rather easily, returning either 0 or the first element, respectively.
+This is just one operation, the base case.
+2. If the array has 2 values, then we return their sum.
+This is also one operation.
+3. Split the array into 3 parts.
+This is a fixed number of operations, so it can also be discounted asymptotically.
+4. Sum each sub-array recursively.
+Here we finally get the first and only set of operations that scales with the size of input.
+Each sub-array will be (n/3) operations, as it contains a third of the input, which each need to be added together.
+Therefore, at this step, there are 3T(n/3) operations.
+5. The final step is to sum the results together, which should be a constant number of recursions per layer of recursion.

+This leads to the time complexity of the algorithm looking like this:
+T(n)=3T(n/3)
+    =3(3T(n/3/3))
+    =9T(n/9)
+    =3^iT(n/(3^i))
+Where i = logbase3(n)
+    =nT(1)
+    =n(1)
+    =n which is an element of BigTheta(n)